What’s the Difference Between Goose and Swan?

 The population of these waterfowl is also a yardstick in stating their difference.
 Their global population differs.
 Goose is much more common than swan due to human agricultural activities.

-In fact, the goose is considered an urban pest in some parts of the world, whereas the swan is regarded as an endangered species due to habitat degradation and loss.
+Goose is considered an urban pest in some parts of the world, whereas swans are endangered due to habitat degradation and loss.

-The goose’s conservation status is considered as “least concern,” whereas that of the swan is considered as “threatened.”
+The goose’s conservation status is considered “least concern,” whereas the swan’s is considered “threatened.”

 Natural predators

 Animals often attract certain predators because of their size.
-Since one difference between goose and swan is size, it is only natural that they also attract different predators.
+Since one difference between geese and swans is size, it is only natural that they attract different predators.

-Because goose is smaller in size, it has a more natural number of predators.
-The predators of the geese include foxes, wild dogs, raccoons, large raptors like the hefty golden eagle, the great horned owl, and humans.
+Because the goose is smaller, it has a more natural number of predators.
+The predators of the geese include foxes, wild dogs, raccoons, large raptors like the hefty golden eagle the great horned owl, and humans.

 Since the swan is assertive and larger, it has few natural predators like wolves, raccoons, and humans.